terra-money/docs/docs/How-to/Run-a-full-Terra-node/Synchronization.md

 ### Monitoring the sync

 Your node is catching up with the network by replaying all the transactions from genesis and recreating the blockchain state locally.
-You can verify that that's the case by checking the `lates_block_height` in the `SyncInfo` of the `terrad status` response:
+You can verify that that's the case by checking the `latest_block_height` in the `SyncInfo` of the `terrad status` response:

 ```json
   {